 The LGA has already taken significant steps to reduce its costs, following a 40 per cent reduction in funding from the start of 2011/12.
-This has included reducing the total number of people employed by 40% from 450 to 280.
+This has included reducing the total number of people employed from 450 in 2011, to 287 at the end of 2011/12.
 In addition, since June 2011, the operations of the four organisations associated with the LGA - Local Government Improvement and Development (LGID), Local Government Employers (LGE), Local Government Regulation (LGR) and Local Government Leadership (LGL) - have been fully integrated with those of the LGA to ensure that we deliver a focused, effective offer for councils in spite of our reduced funding base.